chocolatey/docs/input/en-us/c4b-environments/azure/index.md

 1. Log into Chocolatey Central Management at `https://<FQDN>/`
 1. Navigate to `Groups` and create a group the contains only ChocoServer if that does not already exist
-1. Create a [deployment](xref:ccm-deployments) that targets the group containing ChocoServer
+1. Create a [Deployment Plan](xref:ccm-deployments) that targets the group containing ChocoServer
 1. Add a basic step, selecting the `choco install` command and specifying the package name `chocolatey-licensed-jenkins-scripts`
-1. Move this deployment to the Ready [state](xref:ccm-deployments#deployment-states) and then run it
+1. Move this Deployment Plan to the Ready [state](xref:ccm-deployments#deployment-states) and then run it

 ### Status Message: Exist soft deleted vault with the same name.
 (Code:ConflictError)